We take pride in our team of academic staff, research optometrists, study co-ordinators, administrators and research

 Clinical Support Team

-As a study volunteer, Theresa and Grace are your first contact points, either by phone or email.
+As a study volunteer, Theresa and Nikola are your first contact points, either by phone or email.
 They are both friendly and knowledgeable about our studies and will be able to help you out if you have any questions.

 Theresa works closely with study volunteers to find out their suitability for studies, book study visits and ensure that visit schedules are maintained.
 Nikola’s main focus is monitoring study data to ensure it’s integrity.